franciscolopezsancho/akka-persistence-query-training/exercise_06_adding_more_tags/README.md

 I would recommend to add a command `CleanBox` that will remove all the items from the Box and produce a `BoxCleaned` event that as any other will be persisted in the journal.

+With this new type of events `BoxCleaned`, let's make a projection.
+Avoiding any other type, in our case `ItemAdded`.
+So let write this down and make a test that proves that we are receiving just `BoxCleaned` events in our projection table.